bada-bing/knowledge-base/courses/linux-edx/linux-edx.md

-## Symbolic Links
-Create symbolic link: `ln -s file1 file3`
-`ls -li file1 file3`

-Symbolic links take no extra space on the filesystem (unless their names are very long).
-They can easily be modified to point to different places.
-An easy way to create a shortcut from your home directory to long pathnames is to create a symbolic link.

-Unlike hard links, soft links can point to objects even on different filesystems, partitions, and/or disks and other media, which may or may not be currently available or even exist.
-In the case where the link does not point to a currently available or existing object, you obtain a dangling link.

 # File Descriptors
 When commands are executed, by default there are three standard file streams (or descriptors) always open for use: standard input (standard in or stdin), standard output (standard out or stdout) and standard error (or stderr).